-Dr. Moawad served 13 years on active duty as a U.S. Army physician, reaching the rank of Lieutenant Colonel.
+Prior to joining Scripps Clinic, Dr. Moawad spent 13 years on active duty as a U.S. Army physician, reaching the rank of Lieutenant Colonel.
 During his military career, he served one year in Germany at a Mobile Army Support Hospital (MASH).
 He also deployed to Baghdad, Iraq with the infantry and was awarded the Bronze Star.
 He spent the remainder of his military career as a gastroenterologist at Walter Reed National Military Medical Center.

-While at Walter Reed, Dr. Moawad worked as both director of gastrointestinal research and director of the motility and reflux testing lab.
-He concurrently served as the advanced clerkship director of fourth-year medical students at the Uniformed Services University of Health Sciences.
+While at Walter Reed, Dr. Moawad worked as both the director of gastrointestinal research and director of the motility and reflux testing lab.

 - American Board of Internal Medicine, Gastroenterology, 2010